 Darwin-born and bred, Dovetails’ Head Chef Shannon Ellison tells us that he took two things for granted in Darwin: how easy it was to purchase a wide range of bush tucker, and access to great Asian food.

-The former Executive Chef of Mindil Beach Resort’s Cove Restaurant, has transformed Dovetails’ winter menu with his imaginative use of Australian flavours and high end produce: stunning Gnocchi made from Purple Bliss potatoes with bunya nut pesto, Confit duck leg with rosella compote, one of his signature Grandchester Mort & Co steaks or Native herb seasoned crocodile tail with rosella compote, petite salad and lemon.
+The former Head Chef of Mindil Beach Resort’s Cove Restaurant, has transformed Dovetails’ winter menu with his imaginative use of Australian flavours and high end produce: stunning Gnocchi made from Purple Bliss potatoes with bunya nut pesto, Confit duck leg with rosella compote, one of his signature Grandchester Mort & Co steaks or Native herb seasoned crocodile tail with rosella compote, petite salad and lemon.

 “I love mastering recipes then seeing how I can change them for myself,” he says, adding that the use of bush foods in dishes created conversation when people are dining.